PostHog/posthog.com/contents/handbook/comms/product-announcements.md

 Examples of major announcements include [the surveys beta](/changelog/2023#user-surveys-beta) or [the analytics pricing change](/changelog/2023#reduced-pricing-for-product-analytics).

 ### New product announcements
 New product launches are major announcements.
 They have their own GitHub template: [Launch Plan](https://github.com/PostHog/meta/issues/new/choose).
-Marketing should always create a launch plan for new product announcements.
+Comms should always create a launch plan for new product announcements.

 For new product announcements we generally apply the following best practices: